Counting Spider Eyes Spider Math Activity

 This “Counting Spooky Spider Eyes” activity is sure to keep your kids learning and having fun!

-Halloween Math Activity for Preschoolers
+Spider Math Activity

 I love how this activity gets kids moving while they practice counting from one to ten (or higher if your kids are ready for it)!
 This is the perfect preschool math activity for October!

 What You’ll Need

 The first thing I did was cut a long piece of contact paper and take off the backing.
 Be careful when you do this so the contact paper doesn’t stick to itself.
 Trust me!
 I went through a few pieces before I got the hang of it.

 Tape the contact paper to the wall with the painters’ tape.
 After that, I drew some spiders on the contact paper with the black marker, and wrote numbers on the body of the spiders.

 I chose some random numbers that Grace needs help recognizing.
 That’s one of the best things about this activity.
 You can have your child practice any numbers you want.